Daniel15/Website/Daniel15.Web/Posts/2008-03-21-using-tcp-sockets-in-pascal.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2008/03/using-tcp-sockets-in-pascal

+---

 TCP sockets in Pascal are generally hard to use; Free Pascal doesn't come with any high-level socket libraries by default, only a relatively low-level `socket` library.
 Some external libraries are available to make using sockets with Pascal easier, and one of these libraries is **Synapse**.
 Synapse is an easy-to-use socket library for Pascal, and in this blog post I'll try to show how to use Synapse to connect to a remote server and send/receive data from it.

 <!--more-->